wwu-mmll/photonai/README.md

 pip install photonai
 ```

-You can setup a full stack machine learnig pipeline in a few lines of code:
+You can setup a full stack machine learning pipeline in a few lines of code:

 ```python
 my_pipe = Hyperpipe('basic_svm_pipe_no_performance',